pedrora/Theory-of-Absolutely-Everything/README.md

 ---

-The prior documents produced by this theory and contained in the 'legacy' branch.
+The prior documents produced by this theory are contained in the 'legacy' branch.